leoheck/kiri/README.md

 KiRI is small tool to experiment having a visual diff tool for Kicad.
 It uses [Kicad-Diff](https://github.com/Gasman2014/KiCad-Diff) to generate layout diffs and [Plotgitsch](https://github.com/jnavila/plotkicadsch) or [xdotool](https://github.com/jordansissel/xdotool)/[cliclick](https://github.com/BlueM/cliclick) to generate schematic diffs.

-It currently supports projects of `Kicad 5.*` and `Kicad 6.*` using `git` for source management.
+It currently supports projects of `Kicad 5`, `Kicad 6` and `Kicad 7` using `git` for source management.

+If `Kicad 7` is available, schematics of projects created with Kicad 6 and Kicad 7 are plotted using the new `kicad-cli`.

-Schematics on `Kicad 6` are handled graphically by [xdotool](https://github.com/jordansissel/xdotool) on Linux/Windows and by [cliclick](https://github.com/BlueM/cliclick) on macOS.
+If only `Kicad 6` is available, schematics are handled graphically by [xdotool](https://github.com/jordansissel/xdotool) on Linux/Windows and by [cliclick](https://github.com/BlueM/cliclick) on macOS.

+For `Kicad 5` projects, schematics are generated with Plotgitsch.

-Cliclick neeeds `System Preferences → Security & Privacy → Accessibility` for Terminal enabled.
+Cliclick on macOS needs `System Preferences → Security & Privacy → Accessibility` for Terminal enabled.

+Kicad-Diff is used to plot layouts of all versions of the Kicad (even if Kicad 7 is installed since it is much faster than kicad-cli).

 ## Installing